harishconti/heal-log/PLAY_STORE_GUIDE.md

 ### 💪 Built for Healthcare Professionals

-Designed with input from practicing doctors, Clinic OS Lite understands your workflow and adapts to how you work.
+Designed with input from practicing doctors, PatientLog understands your workflow and adapts to how you work.

 ### 📞 Support

 Need help?
 We're here for you!
-• Email: support@clinicoslite.com
+• Email: support@patientlog.com
 • Response within 24 hours
 • Comprehensive documentation
 • Video tutorials